jyao1/VariableEx/Readme.md

 4) Variable driver: (VariableExPkg\Universal\Variable)
-Both Pei variable driver and RuntimeDxe/Smm variable driver are updated to support the key based authentication and protection.
+Both Pei variable driver and RuntimeDxe/Smm variable driver are updated to support the key based authentication and encryption.
 A platform may use these 2 drivers to replace the variable drivers defined in MdeModulePkg.

 5) Unit Test: (VariableExPkg\Test\VariableKeyTest)